 The potential increase in disease occurrences based on the estimated 2019 Guam population is presented in Table 18.2-1.
-Based on the anticipated 2019 population of Guam, without the implementation of the proposed action, the annual number of AIDS cases could increase by one to a total of six cases; cholera, dengue, hepatitis C, malaria, measles, rubella, and Typhoid fever cases are not anticipated to increase.
-The number of cases of STDs could increase by 156 to a total of 827 cases.
+Based on the anticipated 2019 population of Guam, without the implementation of the proposed action, the annual number of AIDS cases could increase by one to a total of six cases; cholera, dengue, malaria, measles, rubella, and Typhoid fever cases are not anticipated to increase, and the number of cases of hepatitis C could increase by one to a total of four cases.
+The number of cases of STDs could increase by 167 to a total of 838 cases.
 Young adults would be more likely to contract an STD.
-The number of cases of TB could increase by 15 to a total of 83 cases.
-The potential increase in notifiable diseases would occur from natural population increases on the island rather than from proposed military actions.
-Therefore, the no-action alternative would result in no impacts to public health and safety (from notifiable diseases).
+The number of cases of TB could increase by 12 to a total of 79 cases.
+No adverse impact on the health and safety of the citizens of Guam (from notifiable diseases) is anticipated.

-18.2.6.6 Mental Illness
+18.2.6.7 Mental Illness

-A potential increase in mental illness occurrences due to the natural increase in population, rather than from proposed military actions, would occur on Guam.
+A potential increase in mental illness occurrences due to the natural increase in population could occur.
 Using the average per capita rates for mental illness on Guam, the potential increase in mental illness occurrences was estimated based on the natural increase in population.
-Based on the anticipated 2019 population of Guam, the annual number of mental illness cases could increase by 41 to a total of 218 cases.
-The potential increase in mental illness would occur from natural population increases on the island rather than from proposed military actions Therefore, the no-action alternative would result in no impacts to public health and safety (resulting from mental illness).
+Based on the anticipated 2019 population of Guam, the annual number of mental illness cases could increase by 44 to a total of 221 cases.
+No adverse impact on the health and safety of the citizens of Guam (resulting from mental illness) is anticipated.

-18.2.6.7 Hazardous Substances
+18.2.6.8 Hazardous Substances